projf/isle/hardware/gfx/docs/display.md

 ## Testing

 There is a cocotb test bench [[python src](../test/display.py)] that exercises this module with the included display modes.
+For advice on running hardware tests, see [Isle Verilog Tests](../../../docs/verilog-tests.md).